btcnhung1299/study-notes/Reinforcement Learning/Model-Free/Temporal-Difference (TD) Policy Iteration.md

 - Almost similar to SARSA, but considering the optimal next action instead of expectation of all actions **defined by the current policy $\pi$**.
 	$Q_\pi(S_t, A_t) \leftarrow Q_\pi(S_t, A_t) + \alpha(R_{t+1} + \gamma \max_{a \in \mathcal{A}} Q_\pi(S_{t+1}, a) - Q_\pi(S_t, A_t))$
-- Picking the optimal action means that it does not need to follow the current policy $\pi$ and the optimal action may not be followed in the next step.

 *Pseudocode*:
 ![400](../resources/Qlearning.png)

+> Observation: Picking the optimal action means that it does not need to follow the current policy $\pi$ and the optimal action may not be followed in the next step.
+Compared to SARSA pseudocode, we indeed have no specific next action update at the end of the inner loop.

 **C. Deep Q-Network**